Jefferson Farfán: Personal life

 Farfán has three children; two sons and one daughter.
-Having spent most of his career in Germany, he could speak German, though not fluent.
+Having spent most of his career in Germany, he could speak German, though not fluently.

-Despite his talents, since late 2000s, he is also widely known for being indisciplined and controversial.
-He has involved in three major national football team scandals in 2007, 2010 and 2019; the two former caused him to be suspended from the national team.
+Despite his talents, he became widely known in the late 2000s for his indiscipline and controversial behavior.
+He was involved in three major national football team scandals in 2007, 2010, and 2019; the first two led to his suspension from the national team.

+Farfán's cousin Quembol Guadalupe (born 2004) also became a professional footballer, playing as a defender for Sporting Cristal.